EmPuiquin24/Java-Clean-Architectury-Scaffold/README.md

 - Detects current project structure (e.g. `src/main/java/...`) to build correct package names.

 ## Usage
-- Paste the script file into the folder where you want to create the layers.
-For example, if you want to create it in the `src/main/java/com/example:
+For example, we want to create a `User` and `Company` entity in the `.../com.example/autostructure folder`.
-- `Navigate into `src/main/java/com/example` folder.
+- Navigate into `src/main/java/com/autostructure` folder and paste the `create_layers.sh`file .
 - Edit the script file so It should look like this:

 ```bash